ojitha/ojitha.github.io/_posts/2021-03-27-Understand JPMS.md

 jlink --module-path build --add-modules Application,Service,Provider --bind-services --launcher Hello=Application/com.github.ojitha.application.a.HelloWorld --output Hello
 ```

-You don't need to install Java runtime to run this JIMAGE because Java runtime is already include in the Hello distribution.
+You don't need to install Java runtime to run this JIMAGE because Java runtime is already included in the Hello distribution.

 To run this in another machine: